 "Education, both directly of children, and of parents and teachers, is currently the primary form of treatment for autistic spectrum disorders."
-(Educating Children with Autism, p.
+(Education Children with Autism, p.
 1)

 Statewide leadership in addressing identified areas of need in special education services is provided through eleven functions and five projects directed by various ESCs.
 Their primary responsibility is to provide leadership, training, technical assistance, and the dissemination of information throughout the state.
 The ESCs coordinating these statewide leadership functions and projects are responsible for the implementation of many of the state’s continuous improvement activities.

-Though both functions and projects provide statewide leadership, ESC function leads establish and coordinate a 20-region network.
-This ensures ongoing communication among ESCs about state-level needs assessment processes and planning, as well as implementing and evaluating statewide activities.
-Project leadership focuses on a specific activity.
+Though both functions and projects provide statewide leadership, each ESC function lead establishes and coordinates a 20-region network.
+The networks ensure ongoing communication among ESCs about state-level needs assessment processes, planning, as well as implementing and evaluating statewide activities.
+Project leadership focuses on a specific special education related function.

 If you need support or resources, a great place to start is your regional autism specialist.
 Using the map below, choose the region of Texas in which you live by clicking on that area or search by zip code.
 You will be given the information needed for you to contact your regional autism specialist, reivew your regional autism webpage, or find information regarding regional trainings.